 Suzanne Duffy earned a master’s degree in flute performance from Indiana University and a Bachelor of Music from Northwestern University.
 In addition to post-graduate studies at SUNY-Stony Brook, she was a four-year member of the New World Symphony, a Miami Beach-based orchestral fellowship training program led by Michael Tilson Thomas.
 Her principal teachers have included Carol Wincenc, Peter Lloyd, Walfrid Kujala, Samuel Baron and Mary Louise Poor.
-She has participated in master classes with William Bennett, James Galway and the late Geoffrey Gilbert.
-She is principal flute for Symphony of the Vines and Opera San Luis Obispo, and second flute/piccolo for Opera Santa Barbara (for the 2017/18 season, substitute principal flute).
-She has performed with Ventura College Opera Theatre, Palm Beach Opera, Santa Barbara Chamber Orchestra, Santa Barbara Symphony, Florida West Coast Symphony, Florida Philharmonic, and the Indianapolis Symphony.
+Duffy has participated in master classes with William Bennett, James Galway and the late Geoffrey Gilbert.

-In addition to her private studio teaching, Duffy has held flute instructor positions at Indiana and Indiana State Universities.
-She also has a diverse arts administration résumé with symphonies, ballet companies, and chamber music organizations, including having served as production manager for Camerata Pacifica, of Santa Barbara, Scholarship Chair for the Santa Barbara Music Club, and most recently artistic operations coordinator for the Santa Barbara Chamber Orchestra.
+A member of Cal Poly's Music Department since fall 2013, Duffy has held flute instructor positions at Indiana and Indiana State Universities.
+In addition to her successful private studio teaching in the greater San Luis Obispo and Santa Barbara communities, she also has a diverse arts administration resume with symphonies, ballet companies, and chamber music organizations, including having previously served as production manager for Camerata Pacifica, of Santa Barbara, Scholarship Chair for the Santa Barbara Music Club, and most recently artistic operations coordinator for the Santa Barbara Chamber Orchestra.